United Way News

 All services are FREE.
 Each guest is matched with a volunteer navigator who guides the guest through available services.
 Interpreters are available for non-English speakers.
 Examples of services include City of Greeley pet licensing, obtaining a High Plains Library District library card, registering for citizenship classes, health screenings, credit counseling, resume writing assistance, flu shots, legal counseling, veterans assistance, haircuts, and much more.

-In 2015, 1200 guests attended WPC; in addition 65 service providers participated and over 500 volunteers gave their time at the event.
+In 2016, over 1200 guests attended WPC; in addition 70 service providers participated and over 500 volunteers gave their time at the event.

 Three independent surveys are designed, one each for guests, volunteers, and service providers.
 Data from each survey is compiled and a final project report with survey results is produced.
 Success is measured by the responses received in each survey category.